PaytonMacdonald/student-workbook/src/reflections/wk11/day2.md

 1. What is the difference between a primary key and a foreign key

+primary key is the main part of the sql table, it is the unique thing that prevents duplicate data. the only that should ever be the primary key is ID foreign key is data used from other tables populated on other tables. again, usually reserved for ID's

 2. What is an Alias?

+a nickname for accounts or data

 3. Demonstrate how you would query a join statement that would get all of a doctors patients from the following collections: